 I started this project to make backlit signs.
 If you saw my previous Instructable, you already know that I was originally planning to write about those signs, but I kept finding ways I could improve the project until it turned into three separate Instructables.
-This is part two, so the signs are coming next.
-The videos and images for this step offer a sneak preview.
+This is part two, and part three is here now.
+(Instructables link)

 Use your imagination.
 These lights can be a lot of fun, and can enhance a wide variety of fixtures.
 I was happily surprised when I finally got several sets of lights installed in my house and several of my family members downloaded the app and began playing with them.
 Like I mentioned in the introduction, my wife and I have had a lot of fun having wars overriding each other's color choices, and my young nephew was enthralled for the better part of an evening spinning around the room controlling nine sets of lights on three signs (while learning how mixing primary colors creates other colors).
 We've only started playing with the final product.

 I already have an idea for my next application, which is to provide focused lighting for 3D printing photography.
 After that, the bar room in my house is in need of a makeover, and these lights will provide the perfect ambient lighting for the shelves and under the bar top (where the bartender has to work).

 I'd love to see pictures of your projects!
 Please share in the comments.